sebriverso/sebriverso.github.io/README.md

 Overall, we generally trained our models with a random subset of the data consisting of approximately 175,000 samples.
 The exceptions are mentioned below.

 Gradient Boosted Trees create a more accurate model because it trains multiple trees.
 Each new tree corrects the errors made by the previous trees.
 This is a good choice for our use case because many of the flights have similar data - airlines repeat the same routes multiple times over the course of the year.
 However, some of these end up delayed and others don’t.
-The gradient boosted trees have the potential to mitigate this problem by correcting for errors and capturing the subtleties.
+The gradient-boosted trees have the potential to mitigate this problem by correcting for errors and capturing the subtleties.

 Random forest models train multiple trees at once.
-These trees are forced to pick from a random subset of features which diversifies them.
+These trees are forced to pick from a random subset of features that diversifies them.
 Together, the trees create a forest that is collectively more stable and potentially more accurate than the rest of the trees.
 A major disadvantage of random forest models is that they take a long time to train.
 We trained our random forest model on a subset (~20%) of the training data.

 The NN was used because of the complex relationships snow, precipitation, and other weather data might have with each other.
-NN are good at finding complex relationships, and may be able to account for problems like the snow de icer "holdover time limit" temperature.
+NN are good at finding complex relationships and may be able to account for problems like the snow de-icer "holdover time limit" temperature.
 For the NN, two activation functions were considered for the body of the network: the hyperbolic tangent (tanh) function and the rectified linear unit (ReLU) function.
 The output layer used the softmax activation function.

 For KNN, the model was limited to 50k data points to allow for efficient usage.